STEAM

 girls who code club

-The SAS Girls Who Code Club is a group of young women interested in challenging their minds through coding, collaboration and creating a community project.
-Our club meets virtually for 10 weeks beginning in January 2023 after school until 5:30 weekly.
-Sign up at the Girls Who Code Club HQ using Club Code MI41085.
+The SAS Girls Who Code Club is a group of young women interested in challenging their minds through coding, collaboration, and creating a community project.
+Our club meets virtually for 10 weeks beginning in January after school until 5:30 weekly.
+Sign up at the Girls Who Code Club HQ using Club Code MI50171.
 Online coding tutorials are available year round to all who sign up!
+Coach: Eileen Cronin

 There is no fee to participate.